Elesh-Norn/Blog/content/MineSweeper_Sunday.md

 I have a cool grid object now, that will handily give me their height and width and the grid itself.
 But what is Square() in the create_grid function?

 ## Second step: The Square
 We must model each square of the grid.
-It will be simple.
-A square will be defined by different attributes.
+To keep it simple, a square will be defined by different attributes.
 It has a position, it can contain a bomb, it can be revealed (or not) and if they're not bomb they contain a little number telling how much bombs are near them.